CLCStriders/striders/_posts/2009-07-02-Aero-5-Mile-Race-02-July-2009.md

 CLC Striders had 18 Athletes taking part in the Annual Aero 5 mile road race held at Bishops Cleeve on Thursday 2nd July 2009 which was promoted by Cheltenham Harriers.

-Will Ferguson who is rapidly developing in to one of the County&#8217;s Top Athletes won the race for the Striders in very hot and humid conditions in a time of 27.25, he was followed home by Nathan jones who ran a superb race to finish 3rd in 28.28, next home was Wayne usher who secured the Striders Team Victory to finish 6th in 29.09.This gave the Striders a points total of 10.
+Will Ferguson who is rapidly developing in to one of the County's Top Athletes won the race for the Striders in very hot and humid conditions in a time of 27.25, he was followed home by Nathan jones who ran a superb race to finish 3rd in 28.28, next home was Wayne usher who secured the Striders Team Victory to finish 6th in 29.09.This gave the Striders a points total of 10.
 The club ended up packing eight runners in the top twenty of the race which was a great overall Team effort!!

-The Women&#8217;s Team was led home by Laura Kent who took the V35 prize finishing 15th overall, running 31.04 to set a new club FV35 record, she was followed home by Liza barry in 40th place recording a very respectable 34.09, and the final scorer was Ladies Club Captain Lisa Boyd who ran well to finish 51st running a pb time of 35.30.The Women&#8217;s Team finished 2nd behind Bourton Road Runners
+The Women's Team was led home by Laura Kent who took the V35 prize finishing 15th overall, running 31.04 to set a new club FV35 record, she was followed home by Liza barry in 40th place recording a very respectable 34.09, and the final scorer was Ladies Club Captain Lisa Boyd who ran well to finish 51st running a pb time of 35.30.The Women's Team finished 2nd behind Bourton Road Runners

 **<a name="Theresults"></a>Results**</p>